esl/MongooseIM/doc/advanced-configuration/host_config.md

 ### `host_config.modules`

 This section completely overrides the top-level [`modules`](../Modules) section.
-All options are allowed.
+Remember that only the modules supporting dynamic domains are allowed if you are specifying options for a host type.
+These can be found in the [modules list](./Modules.md#modules-supporting-dynamic-domains).

 #### Example